 All students are required to successfully complete a one year, full-time clinical internship prior to graduation.
 All internships are to be approved in advance by the Clinical Training Committee.
 For further details, refer to the Internship Guidelines in student handbook.
 Also, all students need to meet with a Graduate Graduation Counselor in the Office of the Registrar to have their internship eligibility confirmed one year prior to their internship.
 Internship Fees are listed in the Psychology course section (RSTN 731).
 There is some provision for students to complete this requirement in two years at half-time.

 - Completion of Training Therapy Experience

 All students must receive certification of completion of training therapy from the Director of Clinical Training.
-A minimum of 36 hours of interpersonal therapy plus 50 hours of individual therapy is required.
+86 hours of training therapy in required, at least 50 of which must be individual therapy.
 See Training Therapy Guidelines in the student handbook for further details.

 - Completion of Comprehensive Research Examination